Roxy Mitchell: Storylines

+In May 2019, Roxy's ex-husband Sean returns to Walford and picks Amy from school.
+He hopes to reunite with Roxy, unaware of her death.
+Jack takes Sean to Ronnie and Roxy's grave where he reveals this to Sean.
+Jack blames Roxy's drug use for Ronnie's death which leads to them fighting by their grave.
+Sean wears his and Roxy's wedding ring and he later speaks to Roxy's gravestone where he tells her that he will join her.
+Roxy's voice is later heard when Sean replays an old voicemail left by Roxy when they were married.
+In April 2023, Roxy appears as a hallucination to Amy (now portrayed by Ellie Dadd) at a family therapy meeting, where she tells her not to give up amidst Amy's ongoing struggles with her mental health and self-harming.

 Reception

 Rita Simons won the 'Best Newcomer' award at the Digital Spy Soap Awards in 2008 for the part of Roxy and also collected an award at the Dublin awards and the TV Now awards.
 She also won the National Television Award 2008 for Best Newcomer.
 Singer Duncan James said that he watches EastEnders to follow Roxy.
 Speaking to Inside Soap, James said "I like to watch the show and see what they're doing with her character.
 Purely because Rita is one of my best friends."
 In August 2017, Simons and Womack were longlisted for Best Exit at the Inside Soap Awards, while Roxy and Ronnie's deaths were longlisted for Best Show-Stopper.
-Both nominations made their shortlists, but Simons did not win any awards.
+Both nominations made their shortlists, but they did not win any awards.
+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Roxy 34th on their ranked list of the Best EastEnders characters of all time, writing that she had " a string of bad relationships, feuds and a coke habit".